yeetengm/Capacitated_Vehicle_Routing_Problem/README.md

 # Three different set of data for CVRP

+The dataset files can found it from `Location Distance Matrix`
    1. Universiti Utara Malaysia (UUM)
    2. Kampung Hutan Balas, Kedah
    3. Pekan Jitra, Kedah